 A set of U.S. Defense Mapping Agency parameters for determining global geometric and physical geodetic relationships.
 Parameters include a geocentric reference ellipsoid; a coordinate system; and a gravity field model.
-CRS actallite orbital information is ellipsoid; a coordinate system; and a gravity field model.
 GPS satellite orbital information in the navigation message is referenced to WGS-84.